 The original Hanon exercises for the most part follow the shape of the (right) hand and place the principal 'skip' (third) between the thumb and the index finger.

-Melodies, however, and the general run of piano playing, have no reason to show such consideration.
+Melodies, however, and the general run of piano playing, have no reason to be so considerate!

-Varying the Hanon No.1 pattern by moving the skip to between RH fingers 2 and 3, or 3 and 4 (and so on) soon shows how spoiled we have been, and offers a useful opportunity to prepare it for a greater variety of demands.
+Varying the Hanon No.1 pattern by moving the skip to between RH fingers 2 and 3, or 3 and 4 (and so on) offers a useful opportunity to prepare the hand for a greater variety of demands.